 HELPFUL RESOURCES AND MORE INFORMATION

 Macmillan support line 0808 808 0000.
 They have so much information on their website and specialist advisors who can give advice about work issues.
+They have a selection of booklets that you can order.

 Working with cancer is an organisation which helps “advise individuals affected by cancer on returning to work, remaining in work or finding employment at any stage during or after cancer treatment.”
+Their website has videos providing advice, blogs & articles providing advice and real life stories, and plenty of other advice on this topic.

 If you are commuting or travelling work via public transport whilst going through treatment, then you may be able to make good use a “Cancer On Board” badge.
 Take a look at www.canceronboard.com from which you can ask for a badge to be sent to you.